 - Use the appropriate protective gear (helmets, shin guards, mouthpieces) — and use it correctly.

 - Do exercises to stretch and strengthen muscles.
 Not only will they make your child less prone to injury, but they will make them better at the sport.

 - Follow the rules.
-Using proper technique and playing safe are crucial.
+Using proper technique and playing safe is crucial.

 - Take breaks.
 Kids should have a chance to rest during practices and games.

 - If something hurts, stop playing.
 Continuing may lead to a worse injury.

 - Watch out for heat injury.
 Children should drink lots of fluids (water is generally fine) before, during, and after exercise, and dress in light clothing.
 If the weather is particularly hot and humid, stopping practices and games may make the most sense.

 We’ve all seen those parents yelling at their child from the sidelines, or read in the news about parents assaulting coaches and officials.
 We tell ourselves that we’d never be like that.
 But it’s all too easy to start comparing your child to others or pushing a child just a little too hard.